-(g) Mineral exploration grants (MEAP and CEIP)
+3.6 Mineral exploration grants (MEAP and CEIP)

-Periodically, the Company applies for mineral exploration grants (Mineral Exploration Assistance Program-"MEAP" and Canadian Exploration Incentive Program - "CEIP") for exploration work completed on applicable claims.
+Periodically, the Company applies for mineral exploration grants (Mineral Exploration Assistance Program-"MEAP" and Canadian Exploration Incentive Program-"CEIP") for exploration work completed on applicable claims.
 Grants received from governments are recorded as a recovery of resource property costs.

 Government incentives are accrued when there is reasonable assurance of realization and reflected as a reduction of the related asset or expense.
 In the event the investment tax credits received are less than the amount claimed, the difference will be reflected in profit or loss in the year in which it is determined.
-There were no exploration grants received in 2015 and 2014.
+There were no exploration grants received in the three months ended 31 March 2016 and the year ended 31 December 2015.

-(h) Impairment of long-lived assets
+3.7 Impairment of long-lived assets